uisgelun/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-Simple repository for git training
+This is just an example repository for training purposes